-Survival State represents the base level of Brain State, and asks the question, “Am I safe?”
+The Survival State represents the primal brain and asks the question, “Am I safe?”
 The only way to soothe the Survival State is through the creation of Safety.Learn More

 This Brain State represents mid-level functionality and asks the question, “Am I loved?”
-The only way to sooth an upset emotional state is through Connection.Learn More
+The only way to soothe an upset emotional state is through Connection.Learn More

 The Executive State represents the optimal state for problem-solving and learning.
 This Brain State asks the question, “What can I learn from this?”Learn More